AWKruijt/JT-RCI/README.md

     ## Assumed that lower scores are better (and reduction == improvement),
     ##  if that is incorrect: set higherIsBetter = T

-    ## Jacobson-Truax criterion C:44
+    ## Jacobson-Truax criterion C:44.9

     ##  this value represents the weighted midpoint between the dysfunctional and functional norm mean,
     ##  i.e. the value at which an individual is equally likely to belong to the functional as to the dysfunctional population

     ##    Jacobson Truax classification  N
-    ## 1:                     unchanged  6
+    ## 1:                     unchanged 10
-    ## 2:                      improved 20
+    ## 2:                      improved 17
-    ## 3:        non reliably recovered  2
+    ## 3:        non reliably recovered  1
     ## 4:                     recovered 36

 <img src="README_files/figure-gfm/unnamed-chunk-12-1.png" height="450px" />

-It is important to note that when assessing/plotting Jacobson-Truax indices for multiple groups, the function combines the groups into one group for the calculations of the RCI (when using baseline characteristics as the ’dysfunctional distribution), or uses one single set of inputs dysfM and dysfSD as characteristic of the dysfunctional population.
-I.e. it assumes that the participants all originate from the same (sub)population and were randomly assigned to the different groups/conditions.
+It is important to note that when assessing/plotting Jacobson-Truax indices for multiple groups, the function treats the groups as one group for the calculation of the RCI (when using baseline characteristics as the ’dysfunctional distribution), or uses one single set of inputs dysfM and dysfSD as characteristic of the dysfunctional population.
+I.e. it assumes that all participants originate from the same (sub)population and were randomly assigned to the different groups/conditions.

-Generally speaking (regardless of whether there are multiple conditions), Jacobson-Truax indices are designed for use with participants selected so that they would be expected to score high (or low in case of a higher-is-better measure) on the measure assessed.
+Generally speaking (regardless of number of groups), Jacobson-Truax indices are designed for use with participants selected so that they would be expected to score high (or low in case of a higher-is-better measure) on the measure assessed.
 For a control group in which most/all participants score already within the ‘functional’ (norm) range the traditional Jacobson-Truax classification labels make little sense: i.e. someone who scored in the healthy range at both the pre- and the post-assessment would be classified as ‘recovered’ without an actual recovering happening.
+The JTRCI() function will issue a message if any participant scored below the JT criterion at baseline.

-The more ‘simple’ reliable change indices can be used for comparison of groups preselected to (likely) differ at baseline on the measure assessed.
+If such cases occur and are problmeatic, the more ‘simple’ reliable change indices can be used (set parameter ‘indextype = “RCI”’).
+Reliable change indices can also be used for comparison of groups preselected to (likely) differ at baseline on the measure assessed.

 I’ve also taken the liberty of adding a new label to the Jacobson-Truax classification to indicate a sequence of events seen in the data that